-- 4.1 In the event of alleged Misconduct or Gross Misconduct, the member of staff or student making the allegation must report it to the student's Head of Department, a Student Engagement Officer, Quality & Support Officer or the Head of Central Services.
-The report must be followed up in writing on Promonitor at the earliest opportunity. - 4.2 The member of staff must report the incident to their Head of Department or line manager and to the Student Engagement Officer, Quality & Support Officer or Head of Central Services (or Assistant Principal in the event of their absence) who will identify the appropriate procedure to be followed.
+- 4.1 In the event of alleged Misconduct or Gross Misconduct, the member of staff or student making the allegation must report it to the student's Head of Faculty, a Student Engagement Officer, Quality & Support Officer or the Head of Student Services.
+The report must be followed up in writing on Promonitor at the earliest opportunity. - 4.2 The member of staff must report the incident to their Head of Faculty or line manager and to the Student Engagement Officer, Quality & Support Officer or Head of Student Services (or Assistant Principal in the event of their absence) who will identify the appropriate procedure to be followed.
 (In the event of absence of all of the above people, the Principal, or Duty Principal must be consulted).
 The incident must be reported within 1 week to enable appropriate action to be taken.
-Incidents reported outside of this time restriction will only be investigated under exceptional circumstances and is at the discretion of the Assistant Principal of Curriculum and Quality.
+Incidents reported outside of this time restriction will only be investigated under exceptional circumstances and is at the discretion of the Assistant Principal Student Experience and Welfare.

-- 4.3 If a student is part of the School Links Programme/Taster programme, the Director of Curriculum and Quality must also be informed. - 4.4 In determining which procedure to follow (Misconduct or Gross Misconduct) the Investigating Officer will take into account: - The physical setting i.e. Classroom, Workshop, RWE or Areas providing a service to the public; - The involvement of others; - The degree of wilfulness; - The degree of violence.
+- 4.3 If a student is part of the School Links Programme/Taster programme, the Assistant Principal Student Experience and Welfare. - 4.4 In determining which procedure to follow (Misconduct or Gross Misconduct) the Investigating Officer will take into account: - The physical setting i.e. Classroom, Workshop, RWE or Areas providing a service to the public; - The involvement of others; - The degree of wilfulness; - The degree of violence.